Ne4rBy/ne4rby.github.io/_posts/2024-05-23-devvortex_writeup.md

 ### TTY Treatment

-Once we get the reverse shell, let's find a way to scale privileges, but before we have to get a fully interactive shell, there are multiple ways but i like to do it this way:
+Once we get the reverse shell, let's find a way to scale privileges, but before, we have to get a fully interactive shell, there are multiple ways but i like to do it this way:

 ```bash
 script /dev/null -c bash